Pernambuco: European contact

 Modern day Pernambuco includes the islands of Fernando de Noronha, which precedes mainland Pernambuco's history since the islands were granted to Fernão de Laronha by King Manoel in 1502.

 Pernambuco was initially valued as a source of Brazilwood (Caesalpinia echinata) used in Europe for dyes.
 These Amerindians were eager to harvest and exchange brazilwood for axes, fishhooks and other goods offered by Europeans.
 The Portuguese crown granted a license to Fernão de Laronha in 1502.
 After the expiration of the license the trade in brazilwood was a driver of the exploration of Brazil.
 Brazilwood was highly valued and other European nations, particularly the French, soon sent ships to exploit this new dye wood.
 The French under Bertrand d'Ornesan tried to establish a French trading post at Pernambuco in 1531.
-This fort was located at the border of Pernambuco and Itamaricá to the North.
+This fort was at the border of Pernambuco and Itamaracá to the North.
 The Portuguese King responded by dispatching an armada under the command of Pero Lopes de Sousa.
 Pero Lopes defeated the French, destroyed their fort and built a new fort.